French literature

 Love

-Here is a word which comes back very often in the correspondence of the author.
-But not necessarily where one would expect it from a romantic, in the sense that we understand it today.
-Love, for Victor Hugo, is a principle of communication with beings, with all beings, human or not, dead or alive.
-The passion in love is one of these ways.
-Love for one’s children, love of sea bathing are others.
+Love is a recurring theme in the author’s correspondence.
+But not necessarily where a Romantic would expect it, in today’s sense of the word.
+For Victor Hugo, love is a principle of communication with beings, with all beings, human or not, dead or alive.
+Passionate love is one of these paths.
+Love for one’s children and love of sea bathing are others.
 Of course, there are dissonances: anger, malice, death.
-But for Hugo it is always love that has the last word.
-On August 4, 1855, he wrote to George Sand:
+But for Hugo, love always has the last word.
+On August 4, 1855, he wrote to Georges Sand:

 Nature

-The world of Victor Hugo is prodigiously animated.
-It is at the antipodes of Descartes’ world, made up of decomposable mechanisms, where the living beings are very sophisticated machines.
+Victor Hugo’s world is prodigiously animated.
+It is the antithesis of Descartes’ world, made up of decomposable mechanisms, where living beings are highly sophisticated machines.
 Everything thinks.
 Everything is full of souls.
-For Hugo, a rock thinks, like a grasshopper or a bird.
+For Hugo, a rock thinks, just like a grasshopper or a bird.
 As a result, the world becomes extraordinarily alive.

-You come, you go, you sleep under their obscure glance,
+You come, you go, you sleep beneath their shadowed gaze,

 (…)